rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * AWS has matched Azure pricing, and also per-minute billing.
 * For large loads, Google offers the fast fiber that may limit large machines can achieve on other clouds
-* One cloud may cover a particular country, if you need to have that to do business there.
 * IBM has bare-metal machines, if that's your thing.
 * Google's SSD drives are expensive.
+* One cloud may cover a particular country, if you need to have that to do business there (such as Google in Belgium).

 ## Table